 Herbalists, botanists, and horticulturalists use Jewelweed on poison ivy and other severe skin rashes by cutting the stem and rubbing the juice onto the affected skin.
 Even clinical studies have proven its effectiveness.

-Jewel Weed are easy to take care of and will also attract honey bees and hummingbirds that arrive throughout the year to pollinate the plants.
+Jewel Weed is easy to take care of and will also attract honeybees and hummingbirds that arrive throughout the year to fertilize the plants.